wimblerobotics/wifi_logger_visualizer/README.md

 # WiFi Logger and Visualizer for ROS2

-This package provides a ROS2 node for collecting, logging, and visualizing WiFi metrics such as bit rate, link quality, and signal strength.
-It integrates with GPS and odometry data to associate WiFi metrics with spatial coordinates and provides visualization capabilities both in RViz2 and as a standalone chart.
+This package provides ROS2 nodes for collecting, logging, and visualizing WiFi metrics of bit rate, link quality, and signal strength.
+It integrates with odometry and, optionally, GPS data to associate WiFi metrics with spatial coordinates and provides visualization capabilities both in RViz2 and as a standalone chart.

 **NOTE for user os previous versions of this package.
 The database schema has changed for version 1.2 of this package.
 Please delete old databases in order to ensure compatability